Super Bowl LIV: First half

 San Francisco won the coin toss and deferred, allowing the Chiefs to start with the ball.
-After forcing the Chiefs to punt on the opening drive, San Francisco drove 62 yards in 10 plays, including a 32-yard run by receiver Deebo Samuel.
-Robbie Gould finished the drive with a 38-yard field goal to give the 49ers a 3–0 lead.
-Kansas City responded by driving 75 yards in 15 plays.
-Patrick Mahomes completed five of seven passes for 40 yards on the drive, while Damien Williams rushed four times for 26 yards.
-Mahomes scored on a one-yard touchdown run to give the Chiefs a 7–3 lead with 31 seconds left in the first quarter.
+After forcing the Chiefs to a three-and-out on the opening drive, the 49ers drove 62 yards in 10 plays, including a 32-yard run by wide receiver Deebo Samuel.
+Kicker Robbie Gould finished the drive with a 38-yard field goal to give the 49ers an early 3–0 lead.
+Kansas City responded by driving 75 yards in 15 plays, which took 7:26 off the clock.
+Quarterback Patrick Mahomes completed five of seven passes for 40 yards on the drive, while running back Damien Williams rushed four times for 25 yards.
+Mahomes finished the drive with a 1-yard touchdown run to give the Chiefs a 7–3 lead with 31 seconds left in the first quarter.
+It was the first deficit San Francisco faced in the postseason.

-On the second play of the second quarter, a heavy pass rush forced 49ers quarterback Jimmy Garoppolo to throw a hurried pass that was intercepted by defensive back Bashaud Breeland, giving Kansas City a first down on their own 44-yard line.
-Mahomes completed a 28-yard pass to Sammy Watkins on the next play, sparking a 43-yard drive that ended with Harrison Butker kicking a 31-yard field goal, giving the Chiefs a 10–3 lead.
-San Francisco responded by moving the ball 80 yards in seven plays, with five plays gaining more than 10 yards each.
-On the last play, Garoppolo threw the ball to fullback Kyle Juszczyk, who managed to make the catch through tight coverage by safety Daniel Sorensen, break a tackle attempt by Sorensen and then dive into the end zone for a 15-yard touchdown.
-The game was tied at 10–10 with five minutes left in the half.
-After a Kansas City punt, Garoppolo's 42-yard pass to George Kittle could have set San Francisco up in the red zone, but that was nullified by an offensive pass interference penalty against Kittle.
-With the penalty pushing them back to their own 35-yard line, the 49ers let the remaining six seconds expire to end the half with the score tied 10–10, the fourth time a Super Bowl had been tied at the midway point.
+Two plays into the second quarter, a heavy rush by defensive tackle Chris Jones forced quarterback Jimmy Garoppolo to throw a hurried pass that was intercepted by cornerback Bashaud Breeland, giving Kansas City a first down on their own 44-yard line.
+Mahomes completed a 28-yard pass to wide receiver Sammy Watkins on the next play, sparking a 43-yard drive that ended with kicker Harrison Butker making a 31-yard field goal, giving the Chiefs a 10–3 lead.
+The 49ers responded by moving the ball 80 yards in seven plays, with Samuel picking up 27 yards on two receptions.
+On the last play, Garoppolo threw the ball to fullback Kyle Juszczyk, who managed to make the catch through tight coverage by safety Daniel Sorensen, break a tackle and then dive into the end zone for a 15-yard touchdown, tying the game at 10–10 with just over five minutes left in the half.
+After a Kansas City punt, Garoppolo completed a 42-yard pass to tight end George Kittle, but this was nullified by an offensive pass interference penalty against Kittle.
+With the penalty pushing them back to their own 35-yard line, the 49ers let the remaining six seconds expire to end the half with the score tied at 10–10, the fourth time a Super Bowl had been tied at the midway point.